 These heat transfers are produced to be peeled off directly after pressing, when the textile and transfer are still hot.
 Therefore, the release layer of the transfer paper and the inks are designed to be non-adhesive when hot.
 By this no time is wasted by waiting for the transfer to cool off before peeling.
 But it carries a risk.

 If the transfer paper does not release properly because it was too cold, the ink will be lifted during the peeling process.
 This can have a negative impact on the final adhesion and durability of the print.
 In other words, where the cold peel heat transfers must be cooled off, the hot peel heat transfer needs to keep the heat up.

 Hot Split Heat Transfers

 This type of transfer is one, where the ink plays a bigger role.
 Just like with hot peel heat transfers, these must be peeled off when still hot.
 But other than with hot peel transfers where the release layer is meant to release the whole print.
 It rather splits the print within the color layer, which is where the name comes from.
 Due to this a small rest of ink will remain on the transfer paper.

 Especially if a vintage look is required or the print should be extra breathable, a hot split heat transfer will do the trick.

-In cases where time plays a big roll, like when using transfers in an automatic heat transfer machine, a hot peel transfer is a great choice.
-Especially when a second pressing cycle for fixation is an option.
+In cases where time plays a big roll, like when using transfers in an automatic heat transfer machine, a hot peel transfer is a better choice.
+Even though these often times cost a little more.

 Hot split transfers are the go to when an extra soft feel or a special look is required.